AndyMc3000/ci-ms3-pool-club/README.md

 I drew up a process to follow for developing the CPC website.
 This is listed in sequence below.

 1. Design - I firstly designed the site based on the Client/User Stories requirements, and by creating wireframes/sketches etc.
-2. Setup - I then setup my GitPod IDE by creating a python (.py) file, and then by installing Flask, PyMongo, flask-pymongo, and dnspython.
-I then created a new Database on MongoDB and added my Collections to it.
+2. Setup - I then setup my GitPod IDE by creating a python (.py) file, and by installing Flask, PyMongo, flask-pymongo, and dnspython.
+I then created a new Database on MongoDB and added new Collections to it.
 I also created a new app on Heroku.
-I then created an env.py file for my sensitive environment variables, and listed that file in my .gitignore file so that it would not be pushed to GitHub.
-And I created a requirements.txt file so that Heroku would understand what the site/app requirements are.I added my environment variables to Heroku, and integrated Heroku with my GitHub repository (so that when I push changes to GitHub, these are also automatically picked up by Heroku too.
+I then created an env.py file for my sensitive environment variables, and listed that file in my .gitignore file so that it would not be pushed(or published) to my public GitHub repository.
+I created a requirements.txt file so that Heroku would understand what the site/app requirements are.
+I also added my environment variables to Heroku, and integrated Heroku with my GitHub repository for automatic updates (so that when I push changes to GitHub, the changes are also automatically picked up and deployed by Heroku too.
 3. HTML & CSS - I then used Flask and Jinja to create template pages for the site.
 I then added HTML to a base.html template page, and then all other pages for the site.
 I also add CSS styling as I went along.
-4. Python & JavaScript & JQuery - I then added Python view and functions to my app.py to create relevant functionality for each page.
-Mainly functionality revolves around CRUD operations with my MondoDB Atlas database.
-I also added JavaScript to my script.js file for fynctions such as Bootstrap Form Validation, Bootstrap Data Table sorting functionality, and for the EMailJS email service functionality for the Contact Us form.
+4. Flask & Python - I then added Flask routes and Python functions to my app.py file to create relevant functionality for each page.
+Site functionality mainly revolves around CRUD operations with my MondoDB Atlas database.
+5. JavaScript/jQuery - I added JavaScript and jQuery to my script.js file for functions such as Bootstrap Form Validation, Bootstrap Data Table functionality, and for the EMailJS email service functionality for the Contact Us form.
+I also added a jQuery script to the select-league.html page.
 5. Resonsiveness - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as: mobile phones, tablets, laptops, large screen PC's, and large TV's.

-# TO DO #

-7. Code validation -
+7. Code validation - I validated all code using appropriate validators - W3.org validators, JSHint.com, and PEP8online.com
-8. Documentation - README
+8. Documentation - I added relevant documentation and information to my README.md file.
-9. Testing - I validated my HTML, CSS, and JavaScript code, and tested functionality of site elements across a range of different devices and browsers.
-I then fixed any bugs found.
+9. Testing - I tested functionality of site elements across a range of different devices and browsers, and fixed any bugs found.
+I documented this activity in my Testinh.md file.

 #### [Back To Top ^ ](#top-of-page) ####